BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 15:15 And thou shalt go to thy fathers in peace; thou shalt be buried in a good old age.

+15:16 But in the fourth generation they shall come hither again: for the iniquity of the Amorites is not yet full.

+15:17 And it came to pass, that, when the sun went down, and it was dark, behold a smoling furnace, and a burning lamp that passed between those pieces.

+15:18 In the same day the LORD made a covenant with Abram, saying, Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: 15:19 The Kenites, and the Kenizzites, and the Kadmonites, 15:20 And the Hittites, and the Perizzites, and the Rephaims, 15:21 And the Amorites, and the Canaanites, and the Girgashites, and the Jebusites.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the